yasirkula/UnityBezierSolution/.github/README.md

 **Draw Runtime Gizmos:** draws the spline during gameplay

+**Show Control Points:** sets whether or not the control points of the end points will be drawn in Scene window

+**Show Normals:** sets whether or not the end points' normals will be drawn in Scene window

+**Auto Calculated Normals Angle:** when *Auto Calculate Normals* button is clicked, all normals will be rotated around their Z axis by the specified amount (each end point's rotation angle can further be customized from the end point's Inspector)

 **Construct Linear Path:** constructs a completely linear path between the end points by using *Free* handle mode and adjusting the control points of end points (see *Convert spline to a linear path* section below).
 Enabling the **Always** option will apply this technique to the spline whenever its end points change (Editor-only)

 **Auto Construct Spline:** auto adjusts the control points of end points to form a smooth spline that goes through the end points you set.
 There are 2 different implementations for it, with each giving a slightly different output (see *Auto construct the spline* section below)

+**Auto Calculate Normals:** attempts to automatically calculate the end points' normal vectors

+**Insert Point At Cursor:** quickly inserts new end points to the clicked sections of the spline

 **Handle Mode:** control points of end points are handled in one of 3 ways: Free mode allows moving control points independently, Mirrored mode places the control points opposite to each other and Aligned mode ensures that both control points are aligned on a line that passes through the end point (unlike Mirrored mode, their distance to end point may differ)